smallrye/smallrye-graphql/docs/typesafe-client-usage.md

 SuperHeroesApi api = TypesafeGraphQLClientBuilder.newBuilder().build(SuperHeroesApi.class);
 ```

-The basic idea of the Java code-first approach is that you start by
+The basic idea of the Java code-first approach is to start by
 writing the DTOs and query/mutation methods as you need them in your
 client.
 This ensures that you don’t request fields that you don’t need;
 the thinking is inspired by [Consumer Driven
 Contracts](https://martinfowler.com/articles/consumerDrivenContracts.html).

-If the server uses names different from yours, you can simply use
-annotations to do a mapping:
+If the server uses names different from yours, you can use annotations to do a mapping:

 ### Name Mapping / Aliases